-I'm a first year Robotics PhD student at the University of Michigan in Ann Arbor.
+I'm a second year Robotics PhD student at the University of Michigan in Ann Arbor.

 I grew up in China, immigrated to Canada when I was 8, stayed in Calgary for 10 years, did my undergrad in Toronto (Engineering Science Robotics) for 4 years, spent 16 months in Zurich, and now I'm in Ann Arbor.